About / Biography

-Current: Empathy Machine, with composer Rob Thomas, Opera in Virtual Reality addressing conflict, (funded by Arts Council England, partners V & A Museum, Glyndebourne, Artists and Engineers, CROMT); Melancholy Artefacts with Judith Weir, (music / media performance commemorating closing months of WW1, developed for 1418NOW w Brighton Festival); Abiding Love, short films of Strauss’ Four Last Songs; Encore!
-(London Sinfonietta 50th Anniversary, SBC) Les Barricades Mystérieuses, Augmented Reality pieces for the streets of Paris; Tapestry Project, an installation about how Britain narrates itself with music by Thomas (Bridgepoint Rye); Kagel – Turning Points Direction, performance (London Sinfonietta).
+Recent: Empathy Machine, with composer Rob Thomas, Opera in Virtual Reality addressing conflict, (funded by Arts Council England, partners V & A Museum, Glyndebourne, Artists and Engineers, CROMT); Melancholy Artefacts with Judith Weir, (music / media performance commemorating closing months of WW1, developed for 1418NOW w Brighton Festival); Encore!
+(London Sinfonietta 50th Anniversary, SBC) Les Barricades Mystérieuses, Augmented Reality pieces for the streets of Paris; Tapestry Project, installation with music by Thomas (Bridgepoint Rye); Kagel – Turning Points Direction, performance (London Sinfonietta).
 In 2021 he made Kleine Wanderung and Still Tragic Dance, short films responding to string quartets by composer John Woolrich, and objects by Gayle Chong Kwan.